top of page

 • 8 min read

-When Engly Heryanto Ndaomanu and Rieke Dyah Astiwi asked a straightforward question "What is the evidence against us?"
-PT Pegaunihan Technology Indonesia answered not with proof, but with an escalating campaign of labels, collective punishment, career destruction, digital and financial retaliation that continues to this day.
+When Engly Heryanto Ndaomanu and Rieke Dyah Astiwi asked a straightforward question: "What is the evidence against us?"
+PT Pegaunihan Technology Indonesia didn't answer in a way that was transparent, testable, and open to challenge by the employees.
+What followed, according to the sequence of events documented in this dispute, was a pattern of labels, pressure, career harm, and financial consequences that continues to cast a shadow over the case.

 In most functional workplaces, an employee who receives a disciplinary sanction is entitled to know why about the evidence, the specific conduct and the rule that was broken.